neuefische/wd-flipped-classroom-curriculum/sessions/js-inputs-and-strings/js-inputs-and-strings.md

 string by wrapping placeholders with a dollar sign and curly brackets `${}` .
 This is also called **string interpolation**.

-By this, you don't have to concat multiple strings together if you want to use a variable in your
+This way you don't have to concat multiple strings if you want to use a variable in your string:
-string:

 ```js
 const stringConcatination = 'Hello ' + name + ', good to see you!';